 Commercial License DUI in California

-Commercial license DUIs can result in a 1 year class A suspension for a 1st DUI or a lifetime class A ban for 2nd offense DUIs.
+Commercial license DUI’s can result in a one year class A suspension for a first time DUI or a lifetime class A ban for 2nd offense DUI’s.
 These license suspensions can occur through DMV administrative action or through a criminal court conviction.
-Commercial license DUIs can occur in private or commercial vehicles.
+Commercial license DUI’s can occur in private or commercial vehicles.

 Saving Your Commercial Driver’s License

 If you got your DUI in a non-commercial vehicle, you can save your commercial driver’s license if you win the DMV hearing and get a non-DUI disposition in court.
 This is accomplished through a Hellmandollar plea.
 First, you would plea to a non-DUI charge like a reckless driving.
-Second, you get the judge to find you factually innocent of driving over a BAC of 0.08.
+Second, you get the judge to find you factually innocent of driving with a BAC of over 0.08%.
 Finally, you send the acquittal to the DMV to set aside your DMV APS action.
-With this type of case resolution, you never lose your driver’s license, and protect your commercial driving privilege.
+With this type of case resolution, you never lose your driver’s license and protect your commercial driving privilege.

 Commercial Driver and DUI while driving own car